 Reality Check

-Less than 1% of high school senior kickers, punters & snappers around the nation are fortunate enough to earn a college football scholarship.
 Over the years, it’s become common place for college football programs to only offer ‘preferred walk on’ spots to high school specialists.
+The typical lingo is ‘we’re going to bring in 3 or 4 guys this year and you’ll have the opportunity to come compete.’
+AKA many times they’re bringing in quite a few guys as a contingency plan and it’s unlikely you’ll see the field and get lost in the shuffle unless you really stand out.
 A preferred walk on spot will not give you much of an edge going into camp.
 The team typically still brings in multiple kickers to compete with you, so there is never a guarantee or sure thing.
-You might end up spending $40,000+ dollars a year for college and may never even get a chance of playing in one single college football game!
-This is the harsh reality of going from high school to college football, which is very much a business.
-You need to do all you can to put yourself into the best position to be one of the top 1% of specialists who do earn a college football scholarship.
+You might end up spending $50,000+ dollars a year for college and may never even get a chance of playing in one single college football game!

 Lots of Options